Rental Truck Accidents and Lawsuits

 How a Philadelphia Truck Accident Lawyer can help you

 Here at The Pearce Law Firm, we have years of experience handling complex personal injury cases.
 We will look into every potential cause of an accident, and many times will sue several parties in a lawsuit, including the driver, the rental truck company, the garage inspecting the rental trucks, and possibly even the manufacturer of the rental truck.
 These cases are complicated from an investigation standpoint.
 Also, many times there are several insurance policies involved to collect against, including the rental company’s insurance, the negligent driver’s personal insurance, and perhaps the injured victim’s own automobile policy.
 Call us today and we will immediately begin investigation your case in Philadelphia, the surrounding counties, and Southern New Jersey.
-We are here to help.
+The cost of an initial consultation with a qualified truck accident lawyer is absolutely free.
+We are here to help contact us today.